 - Cognitive issues such as dementia

 - Depression or anxiety

 - Impaired vision

 - Environmental barriers to the restroom

 The treatment goal for functional urinary incontinence is resolving the medical or environmental issue causing a person not to make it to the restroom in time.

-If you or a loved one are suffering from accidents due to functional incontinence, it is time to see a physician.
-Tests can determine the type and severity of your incontinence, and a treatment plan will be created for you.
+It is possible to have another type of bladder incontinence in addition to functional incontinence.
+If you or a loved one are suffering from accidents due to incontinence, it is time to see a physician.
+They’ll perform tests to determine the type and severity of your incontinence, and create an individual treatment plan for you.

 Don’t suffer alone with incontinence: the doctors at the Incontinence Institute can help.
 Take our free incontinence quiz and then contact our discreet Medical Concierge today.